 This display shows the "value" of each event, allowing for easy viewing and graphical editing.
 Typically, the value shown is the "Data 2" or "Value 2" property (amounts for MIDI controller events, velocity for notes, etc.).
-You can show or hide this display by clicking the "Show List Value View" button on the toolbar.

 List Editor operations

 Customizing the view